adobe-research/AutoToon/README.md

 * [`models`](models/) is the folder containing the model code and weights for the AutoToon model. `AutoToon.py` is the model definition and `autotoon_model.pth` contains the pretrained weights for the final model. `vggface2_senet.py` is the model definition for the SENet module used in AutoToon, and `senet50_ft_weight.pkl` contains the pretrained, finetuned weights for the SENet 50 on the VGGFace2 dataset, as provided by the authors.
 * [`in`](in/) is an example folder in which to put the desired input images.
 All images in this directory will be processed serially.
 * [`out`](out/) is an example folder to which the outputs of the model will be written.
 Both input and output directories are specified as arguments to the testing code in `test.py`.

+## Setup

+The code was tested using the following dependencies in addition to a default Anaconda installation:

+- tensorflow 2.2.0
+- Keras 2.4.3
+- dlib 19.20.0

 ## Usage